The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 1) read the text of the textbook;

-2) find additional material about animals and plants of our region;
+2) you will find additional material about animals and plants of our region;

 2. I am a forest doctor because...

-4. I am a birch.
-They call me the forest beauty because ...
+4. I am a birch tree.
+They call me the forest beauty because...

 Preview:

-The purpose of the lesson: Educational: to reveal the role of the forest in nature and people's lives, to show the importance of rational use and protection of forests.
-Educational: reveal the role of the forest in nature and people's lives, show the importance of rational use and protection of forests.
-Developing: to develop the cognitive processes of students.
-Developing: to develop the cognitive processes of students.
-Educational: to educate respect for nature and the need for environmental protection.
-Educational: to educate respect for nature and the need for environmental protection.
+Purpose of the lesson: Educational: to reveal the role of forests in nature and people’s lives, to show the importance rational use and forest protection.
+Educational: reveal the role of forests in nature and people’s lives, show the importance of rational use and protection of forests.
+Developmental: develop the cognitive processes of students.
+Developmental: develop the cognitive processes of students.
+Educational: to cultivate respect for nature and the need for protection environment.
+Educational: to cultivate a caring attitude towards nature and the need for environmental protection.

 Forest for animals and plants The life of plants and plants depends on the forest.
-The forest is home to plants, animals and fungi.
+The forest is home to plants, animals and mushrooms.
 In the forest they feed, grow and reproduce.
-The forest is the “lungs of the planet”.
-It purifies the air from harmful impurities.
+The forest is the “lungs of the planet.”
+It cleans the air of harmful impurities.
 Protects soils and water bodies.
-The role of the forest in nature
+The role of forests in nature

 A variety of products and products are obtained from wood.
 Here are some of them: Rosin Turpentine Paper Cardboard Medicines Furniture Musical instruments Skis Artificial fabrics, etc. What is obtained from wood?

 Ecological project.
-20 kg of waste paper saves 1 tree.
-Textbooks weigh - 2 kg.
-Notebooks, diary, album and tests - 3 kg Trees to be planted Waste paper to be turned in For 1 student For 11 years of study 3 trees 55 kg For our class For 11 years of study 69 trees 2 tons 265 kg
+20 kg of waste paper is saved by 1 tree.
+Textbooks weigh 2 kg.
+Notebooks, diary, album and tests - 3 kg Trees that need to be planted Waste paper that needs to be handed in For 1 student For 11 years of study, 3 trees 55 kg For our class For 11 years of study, 69 trees 2 tons 265 kg

 Tatiana Norinskaya

 "Forest and Man".
-Summary of the lesson in the IV grade on the subject "The world around"
+Lesson summary in 4th grade on the subject “The World around us”

 Goals lesson:

-Form in students performance about the role of the forest in life man and nature;
+Form in students performance about the role of forests in life man and nature;

-To acquaint with the environmental problems of the forest that arose through the fault of human, with the security activities of people in the forest zone;
+To introduce the environmental problems of the forest that arose due to person, with the security activities of people in the forest zone;

-Develop cognitive interest, develop speech, logical thinking, the ability to analyze, draw conclusions, expand the horizons of students;
+Develop cognitive interest, develop speech, logical thinking, the ability to analyze, draw conclusions, broaden the horizons of students;

 To cultivate respect and love for nature, a sense of duty and responsibility to natural resources.